krupal4/StatusSaver/README.md

 - Report bugs and scenarios that are difficult to implement
 - Fix typos/grammar mistakes
 - Implement new features by making a pull-request

+If you find this project useful, please consider giving it a ⭐.
+Your support is much appreciated!